What’s Your Message?

 My message ended up at something like: “search, social media and blogging is difficult.
 Don’t try it yourself or you might fail.
 Take small steps.
 Don’t take risks”.

 I got burned by my own success and frustrated because of it.

 My frustration got translated into more pessimistic posts.
-I’ve been writing for old school SEO blogs for peanuts receiving not only poor money but also no respect for what I did.
+I’ve been writing for old school SEO blogs for peanuts receiving not only little money but also no respect for what I did.

 I limited myself more and more so that at the end of the day I was doing traditional Google optimization or link building and blogging about it like my clients expected me to.

 Long story short I had to rethink my message again.
-I had to look within myself what I stand for as a blogger.
+I had to look within myself to find out what I stand for as a blogger.